The age of Aquarius

 Bernie agreed to leave a cheque for the £10 payment behind the reception desk at the Aquarius.

 “I went to Leeds, did the show and when I returned on Thursday I said to Margaret that worked on reception, ‘Did Marti pick the cheque up?’.
 She said yes.

 “In 1975 I’m in Wales going a tour of the clubs with my voice back and by this time Marti had won New Faces and was in orbit.
 She was top of the bill at the Stoneleigh Club in Porthcall so I decided to go backstage and congratulate her on her success.

 “She said, ‘I’ve been waiting for you – sit down’.
 So I sat down and she went through her handbag and said, ‘I’ve been carrying this round for two years’.
 It was her cheque.
 I looked at her and said, ‘Why haven’t you cashed it?’
 She said, ‘Look at the bloody date’ and I realised I’d missed the date by a year and in those days if you didn’t cash a cheque within three months it was gone.

 “I always remember Bernard Manning coming.
-It was a Rotary Club function which would quite often happen on a Monday or a Tuesday.
+It was a Rotary Club function that would quite often happen on a Monday or a Tuesday.
 They’d booked it months in advance without knowing the line-up.
 They all turned up dressed for dinner and I always remember the head Rotarian coming backstage asking if he could have a word with Mr Manning.
 And I said, ‘Yes, no problem’.